iambrainstorming/opinionated_observer/src/observation/money_and_winning_election.md

 In summary, a compelling vision and a practical manifesto to deliver are essential components of a successful election campaign.
 By focusing on these factors, candidates can demonstrate their commitment to the community, differentiate themselves from their opponents, and inspire voters to support their campaign.

+## Starting Small: Building a Political Career Through Incremental Improvements

+Instead of aiming straight for high-stakes elections such as those for Members of Parliament (MP), consider beginning your journey at the grassroots level.
+Running for local positions such as sarpanch or municipality councilor can provide invaluable experience and insights into the electoral process.
+These initial roles allow you to understand the dynamics of your community, develop a rapport with voters, and address local issues directly.
+By tackling these smaller-scale elections first, you build a solid foundation and gain the necessary skills to manage larger campaigns in the future.

+Moreover, beginning with local elections helps you create a track record of public service and achievements.
+As a sarpanch or municipality councilor, you have the opportunity to implement projects and initiatives that directly impact your community, showcasing your capability to bring about positive change.
+These accomplishments become part of your political resume, which can be leveraged when you decide to run for higher offices such as Member of the Legislative Assembly (MLA) or MP.
+Each step up the political ladder allows you to expand your network, increase your visibility, and refine your strategies based on practical experience.

 ## Understanding the FPTP System and Vote Splitting

 To maximize their chances of winning, independent candidates must also understand the [first-past-the-post (FPTP) system](https://iambrainstorming.github.io/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.html#who-is-evil-whether-its-the-people-or-the-voting-method) and the potential impact of vote splitting.
 In FPTP, the candidate with the most votes wins, even if they do not secure a majority.
 This can lead to vote splitting, where multiple candidates from the same party or ideology divide the vote, allowing a less popular candidate to win.